FireworksProject/Hackers_and_Hitchhikers_Guide/src/voting/points.md

 If you own one or more points, you are entitled to:

-- Your share of profits the Fireworks Project generates *(e.g. if you own one point and all the points of every member combine is 10, you are entitled to 10% of the profits)*.
+- Your share of profits the Fireworks Project generates *(e.g. if you own one point and all the points of every member combined is 10, you are entitled to 10% of the profits)*.

 - Your share of voting rights on corporate decisions *(e.g. if there were